 Some possible benefits may include:

-- Acknowledging the seriousness of problems.
-It can be helpful or validating for both spouses to see that you each willing to go to extreme lengths to try and save the marriage.
-Separation can create a “crisis point” which shakes the couple out of denial and forces them to take action to save the marriage.
+1. Acknowledging the seriousness of problems.
+It can be helpful or validating for both spouses to see that you are each willing to go to extreme lengths to try and save the marriage.
+Separation can create a “crisis point,” which shakes the couple out of denial and forces them to take action to save the marriage.

-- Relief from unproductive conflict and negative cycles of interaction.
-If left untreated, daily conflicts and bad habits can end up damaging a marriage more than being apart for a time.
-Separation can help break this cycle
+2. Relief from unproductive conflict and negative cycles of interaction.
+If left untreated, daily conflicts and bad habits can damage a marriage more than being apart for a time.
+Separation can help break this cycle.

-- Breaking the tendency to take each other for granted.
-Spouses get to see how hard life might actually be if they separated.
+3. Breaking the tendency to take each other for granted.
+Spouses get to see how hard life might be if they separated.
 This can be a reality check to think about the positives and stop taking one’s spouse for granted.

-- Gaining a sense of independence and self-control.
-Sometimes if couples are unhealthily dependant on each other, separation can teach them some valuable self-reliance and allow them to reunite as stronger, more differentiated individuals.
+4. Gaining a sense of independence and self-control.
+Sometimes, if couples are unhealthily dependent on each other, separation can teach them some valuable self-reliance and allow them to reunite as stronger, more differentiated individuals.

 Those are benefits identified by one researcher[ii].
 Here are some other possible benefits:

 Perspective: separation can provide a “cooling off” period for couples who see their difficulties as insurmountable.
-The time apart can allow spouses to deeply reflect on the marriage more objectively, without the pressure of being in conflict all the time[iii].
-By gaining new perspectives, and new life experiences from living apart, couples may come to change the way they act and the way they feel about each other, leading to a successful reconciliation.
+The time apart can allow spouses to reflect on the marriage more objectively and deeply without the pressure of being in conflict all the time[iii].
+By gaining new perspectives and life experiences from living apart, couples may change how they act and feel about each other, leading to a successful reconciliation.

 New Learning.
-Away from the stress of conflict, couples can use separation as “a period for new learning and values clarification in which to explore other options… and to acknowledge there are choices.[iv]” Couples can also learn to identify their own needs more clearly, allowing for more constructive communication when back together.
-Couples can therefore come back together with a renewed sense of how to move the marriage forward.
+Away from the stress of conflict, couples can use separation as “a period for new learning and values clarification in which to explore other options… and to acknowledge there are choices.[iv]” Couples can also learn to identify their needs more clearly, allowing for more constructive communication when back together.
+Couples can, therefore, come back together with a renewed sense of how to move the marriage forward.

 Separation may also be a time for individuals struggling with personal issues such as addiction, abuse or mental disorders to work through these issues in a more peaceful environment.

 We often recommend therapeutic separation as part of the treatment protocol for sex or porn addiction.
-It can be very difficult to work your own recovery and try to manage the fallout at the same time.
-On the betrayed spouse’s side, you may be so triggered and traumatized that you just need the space to create some calm and safety and reground yourself.
+It can be very difficult to work your recovery and try to manage the fallout simultaneously.
+On the betrayed spouse’s side, you may be so triggered and traumatized that you need the space to create some calm and safety and reground yourself.

-I think a very important point to note here is that there may be a temptation to flee the relationship to avoid the pain that is coming from your marriage.
-What folks do not realize is that there is an incredible amount of pain ending a marriage too — a therapeutic separation gives you a safe place and period of time to really assess where you are at and what you need to do to move forward.
+A very important point to note here is that there may be a temptation to flee the relationship to avoid the pain of your marriage.
+What folks do not realize is that there is an incredible amount of pain in ending a marriage, too — a therapeutic separation gives you a safe place and time to assess where you are at and what you need to do to move forward.

-As a starting point, if you would like some help defining the terms of your separation by starting to think through the practical aspects of what that would look like we do have a worksheet that we’ve designed to go along with this episode.
+As a starting point, if you would like some help defining the terms of your separation by starting to think through the practical aspects of what that would look like, we have a worksheet we’ve designed to go along with this episode.

 Defining Your Therapeutic Separation